flaviolandim/alurachallengebi/README.md

   ![image](https://user-images.githubusercontent.com/20172962/132563247-52943a22-9862-4027-be98-39eddb5c098f.png)</p>

 <p style="text-align: justify;">All the ETL process was done in Power Query using the main functions such as : replace values, divide columns by delimiter, change columns type, rename columns, remove empty cells with no relevant information, cleaning spaces, deleting no relevant information.
-In this process 3 CSV tables was created as shows bellow:</p>
+In this process 4 CSV tables was refined as shows bellow:</p>
 <p style="text-align: justify;">

   ![image](https://user-images.githubusercontent.com/20172962/132563353-d57a5e63-fc22-42ad-bcee-efd1d7a9ed99.png)</p>